 There are very clear distinctions between a bright child and a gifted learner.
 School districts typically follow very distinct protocols to identify children for gifted programs.
 Usually, the needs of the gifted child cannot be met in the regular classroom.
 Teachers often love the bright child, since they are wonderful, attentive students, whereas gifted students can sometimes be challenging in the classroom, and teachers may not easily connect with them.
 Click HERE to read about the difference between a child that is gifted versus one that is bright.

-Teachers typically identify students they think might be gifted based on scores on standard tests such as MAP tests and state assessments, the type of work the child produces in the classroom and their characteristics.
+Teachers typically identify students they think might be gifted based on scores on standardized tests such as MAP tests and state assessments, the type of work the child produces in the classroom, and their characteristics.
 If the school has a gifted program, the next step might be for the gifted teacher to work with the child for a short period of time in order to observe and evaluate the child’s work and thinking process.
 Based on this, the school may recommend the child be evaluated by a school psychologist to determine whether or not they meet the standards for admittance to the school district’s gifted program.
 Every district has different standards and different ways to run programs for gifted learners.
-Some schoosl pull gifted learners out of their normal classroom to participate in gifted programming.
-Other schools create a classoom with all gifted children.
-Some schools require students score in the 99th percentile on a standard IQ test.
-Others have slightly lower criterion.
+Some schools pull gifted learners out of their normal classrooms to participate in gifted programming.
+Other schools create a classroom with all gifted children.
+Some schools require students to score in the 99th percentile on a standard IQ test.
+Others have slightly lower criteria.

 Sometimes, a gifted child is not identified through the usual process at school.
 In this case, parents may choose to have their child evaluated for giftedness by a trained professional.
 This evaluation includes a brief interview with the parents and administering an IQ test to the child.

-If you believe your child is gifted and you want them to be evaluated, or you are interested in adult IQ testing, please contact me HERE.
+If you believe your child is gifted and you want them to be evaluated, or you are interested in adult IQ testing, please visit this page for a list of providers that conduct IQ testing.
 As a parent of a gifted child, knowing whether or not my child was gifted vs. bright helped answer many questions I had and gave me peace of mind that I was advocating correctly for my child.